agargaro/three.ez/docs/docs/api/classes/Cameras.OrthographicCameraAuto.md

 • **focusable**: `boolean`

-Indicates whether the object can receive focus (default: true).
+Indicates whether the object can receive focus.
+Default is DEFAULT_FOCUSABLE (`true`).

 #### Inherited from